rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2018-03-05-i-have-a-new-blog.md

 tags:
     - life
     - meta
-tldr: This website is old; for more recent news check out <a target="_blank" rel="noopener noreferrer" href="https://sfpc.rileyjshaw.com">my SFPC blog</a>.
 ---

 I made this website in early 2014 to document projects I worked on at [Hacker School](https://www.recurse.com/).
 Though I've changed a lot since then and worked on all sorts of problems, the site hasn't updated to reflect that.